Are Europeans More Civilized than Americans?

 Zio Enzo is possibly not the uncle of anyone I know.

 Aunts and uncles are gathered round.
 In-laws are peering over my shoulder.
-Tiny cousins ride around on tricycles, shouting.
+Background noise is supplied by tiny cousins, who ride around on tricycles, shouting.

 It’s times like these that I question Europe’s reputation for being a highly civilized place.